apapenheim/apapenheim.github.io/_trc/2020identity.md

 **Exploratory Committee Date:** 21 January, 2019.

 Oh, Dario.
 An openly gay man from Jersey who the very fine people at Wikipedia tell me is the first Muslim-born individual to be ordained as a rabbi.
 He is amazing, and I dig his energy.
 On a personal level.
-If the Green Party ever gets a budget, he should consider hiring a branding agency.
+I do not dig anything about his mark, however.
+Undulating slices of flag are over.
+Electing to use three faces of Palatino in the wordmark (I see Roman, Italic, and Bold) makes no sense.
+While beating Klobuchar to the punch on green, I must understandably award fewer points for that, as Hunter is seeking the Green Party nomination, where such a choice is horrendously unoriginal.
+The green stars are of egregiously poor construction.
+To my eye, they appear to be drawn freehand with a mouse, and not exceptionally well even by those standards.
+If the Green Party ever gets a budget, Hunter should consider hiring a branding agency.

 ![Hunter 2020 Website]({{ site.baseurl }}/images/2020identity/web/DH-web.png)